george24601/george24601.github.io/_posts/2018/2018-10-19-design-doc.md

 * Discussion
   * If the discussion has more than 5 comments, in-person discussion is probably better
 * Detailed Scoping and Timeline
-  * By engineers, tech lead, and managers, that is why it is near the end of the doc
+  * By engineers, tech lead, and managers, that is why it is near the end of the doc,i.e., end user is the consumer of the design docs without the scoping part
+  * Update the scope throughput the project.
+Most likely you need to update your estimate after each milestone
+  * Each task step should take 2-3 days max
+  * 1.5x of your estimated dev time to include buffer for interrupt tasks
+  * Timebox open-ended questions and commit to a solution within the box, but be aware of trade-off between time box and long term cost
+  * Dropping the project or stop it right after certain milestone is an option too.